Soulside Journey (1991)

 has a nice, morbid feeling, which leaves you with a good impression.

-not bad, but it's not good either.
+It's not bad, but it's not good either.
 It's weak, plodding and easily forgettable.
-At least "Man Tenker Sitt" has the usual Celtic
+At least "Man Tenker Sitt" has the usual

-Frost feeling to get your head banging, or to get you drumming on the nearest surface.
-It seems poised to become more interesting
+Celtic Frost feeling to get your head banging, or to get you drumming on the nearest surface.
+It seems poised to become more

-of place.
-"Sacrificing to the God of Doubt" is another song with an upbeat feeling, in the early moments, being quite catchy.
+out of place.
+"Sacrificing to the God of Doubt" is another song with an upbeat feeling, in the early moments, being quite

+catchy.
 After a minute or so, the pace slows down and the feeling is completely morbid and suitable for a Darkthrone album.
-This cold

-riff is one of the best of the album.
-The song is very memorable and would have been more fitting to start out the album,
+This cold riff is one of the best of the album.
+The song is very memorable and would have been more fitting to start out the

 "Hate is the Law" sounds very similar to "Inn I de Dype Skogers Favn", being fast-paced